-- (1) The PSU agreements with Mr. Lampropoulos include Target PSU Shares and a Target Cash Incentive.
-Both the Target PSU Shares and Target Cash Incentive are considered part of an equity incentive plan and are accounted for under ASC Topic 718 because they are based, at least in part, on the price of our shares of Common Stock.
+(1) The PSU agreements with Mr. Lampropoulos include Target PSU Shares and a Target Cash Incentive.
+Both the Target PSU Shares and Target Cash Incentive are considered part of an equity incentive plan and are accounted for under ASC Topic

+718 because they are based, at least in part, on the price of our shares of Common Stock.
 However, because there is not a stated number of shares underlying the PSU Cash Incentive, the threshold, target, and maximum payments of the PSU Cash Incentive under Mr. Lampropoulos PSUs have been included in this table under the non-equity incentive plan awards column.
-These amounts are based upon achievement of the performance measures with respect to the PSU awards granted in 2022.
+These amounts are based upon achievement of the performance measures with respect to the PSU awards granted in 2023.
 The threshold amount assumes threshold FCF performance and application of the 4th (bottom) quartile rTSR multiplier, and the maximum amount assumes maximum FCF performance and application of the 1st (top) quartile rTSR multiplier.
-See the section "Performance Stock Units (PSUs)" on page 48 for additional details regarding the PSUs, and footnote 2 to the Summary Compensation Table. - (2) Listed amounts reflect target and threshold incentive performance bonuses for 2022 under our Executive Bonus Plan.
-Target amounts also reflect the maximum possible payout.
-For the year ended December 31, 2022, each of Messrs.
-Lampropoulos, Parra, Wright, Lloyd and Peterson received 91.67% of the targeted level of their incentive annual performance bonus, as discussed above and as shown in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table. - (3) Listed amounts reflect threshold, target, and maximum number of shares the named executive officer is eligible to receive based upon achievement of the performance measures with respect to performance stock units granted in 2022.
-See the section "Performance Stock Units (PSUs)" on page 48 for additional details regarding the PSUs.
-The threshold amount assumes threshold FCF performance and application of the 4th (bottom) quartile rTSR multiplier, and the maximum amount assumes maximum FCF performance and application of the 1st (top) quartile rTSR multiplier. - (4) Stock options are NSOs and vest at the rate of 25% per year over four years on the first through the fourth anniversaries of the date of the grant. - (5) The exercise price per share for each stock option is the market closing price on the date of the grant.

-- (6) The grant-date fair value of PSUs granted to Mr. Lampropoulos includes \$1,835,704 of shares and \$2,294,400 potential PSU Cash Incentive.
-See footnote 1 for additional details regarding the PSU cash incentive. - (7) Mr. Frost's employment with the Company terminated on August 26, 2022, at which time all PSU awards and options granted to him during 2022 were forfeited.
+See the section "Performance Stock Units (PSUs)" on page 46 for additional details regarding the PSUs, and footnote 2 to the Summary Compensation Table.

+- (2) Listed amounts reflect threshold, target and maximum incentive performance bonuses for 2023 under our Executive Bonus Plan.
+For the year ended December 31, 2023, each of Messrs.
+Lampropoulos, Parra, Wright, Lloyd and Peterson received 118.12% of the targeted level of their incentive annual performance bonus, as discussed above and as shown in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table. - (3) Listed amounts reflect threshold, target, and maximum number of shares the named executive officer is eligible to receive based upon achievement of the performance measures with respect to performance stock units granted in 2023.
+See the section "Performance Stock Units (PSUs)" on page 46 for additional details regarding the PSUs.
+The threshold amount assumes threshold FCF performance and application of the $4^{th}$ (bottom) quartile rTSR multiplier, and the maximum amount assumes maximum FCF performance and application of the 1st (top) quartile rTSR multiplier. - (4) Stock options are NSOs and vest at the rate of 25% per year over four years on the first through the fourth anniversaries of the date of the grant. - (5) The exercise price per share for each stock option is the market closing price on the date of the grant. - (6) The grant-date fair value of PSUs granted to Mr. Lampropoulos includes \$2,318,334 of shares and \$2,897,893 potential PSU Cash Incentive.
+See footnote 1 for additional details regarding the PSU cash incentive.